AMIR-M-A-2002/HomeWork_Compiler/HW4/README.md

 # Generating a Password Checker
 In this project i generated a Password Checker by ANTLR4 that can check the password which you set before

-Grammars are in "Password.g4" and Generated Python Files are located in "Gen" folder
+Grammars are in "Password.g4" and Generated Python Files are located in "gen" folder

 you can test this project by running the "Main.py" file which is located in "gen" folder